haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/storefront_customization.md

 github_link: architecture/storefront_customization.md
 ---

-## Overview
+## 概述

-We can generalize about the range of {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} customizations that the Magento supports.
+We can generalize about the range of {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} customizations that the Magento supports.
 This range spans the simplest customizations, which involve only small additions to the default Magento storefront settings, to a complete replacement of Magento-provided {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} and {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %}.

 ## Storefront customization levels